-India is not CordLife's first overseas venture; it already has a largest number of births: 24 mil- more so in a vast and varied mar-"core" presence in Hong Kong, Australia and Indonesia.
+India is not CordLife's first overseas venture; it already has a "core" presence in Hong Kong, Australia and Indonesia.
 But the company is the first foreign cord blood banking company there, and remains the only one.

 "CordLife's business is driven by birth rate, birth volume and income level," Mr Fang says.
-"While its traditional pool of markets has continued to provide good growth in the past three years, the larger potential of new markets cannot be cord blood banking, the Indian population is so huge that it has a middle class of 300 million - about the size of the total population of the United States or Europe.
+"While its traditional pool of markets has continued to provide good growth in the past three years, the larger potential of new markets cannot be ignored."

+While most Indians can't afford cord blood banking, the Indian population is so huge that it has a middle class of 300 million - about the size of the total population of the United States or Europe.

-Potential future lifesaver: Mr Fang (inset) says the primary challenge for CordLife in India is to create public awareness of its service and let parents decide if cord blood banking is something they want to do lion yearly, against 17 million in ket like India," Mr Fang says.
+Potential future lifesaver: Mr Fang (inset) says the primary challenge for CordLife in India is to create public awareness of its service and let parents decide if cord blood banking is something they want to do